CIAvash/ImgViewerPlus/README.md

 You can change background and light color and disable toolbar from Preferences/Options.

+Using Mouse:

+* Mouse wheel - Zoom in/out
+* Middle-click - Reset zoom

 Shortcut keys:

 * `Up, Down, Left, Right` - Movement keys